TheForwardDev/doc/en/fields/has-many.md

 - `condition` - closure or boolean value responsible for displaying the relation as a link.

 > [!NOTE]
-> Don’t forget to add the relation to the *with* property of the resource.
+> Don’t forget to add the relation to the `$with` property of the resource.

 ```php
 HasMany::make('Comments', resource: CommentResource::class)